4d/4D-Mobile-App/README.md

 > - An alert must also be displayed but this time you could accept to open it.
 > - Then relaunch your database.

-or better launch this command line on macOS (or windows using MINGW64/git bash) in your database root folder:
+or better launch this command-line on macOS (or windows using MINGW64/git bash) in your database root folder:

 ```bash
 cd Your/Base/Path